ajithcnambiar/WireSharkSSLDecryption/README.md

-# SSL Decryption with Wireshake using RSA Key
+# SSL Decryption with Wireshark using RSA Key

 ## Create HTTPS Nginx Server in the local